Bayer filter

 A Bayer filter mosaic is a color filter array (CFA) for arranging RGB color filters on a square grid of photosensors.
-Its particular arrangement of color filters is used in most single-chip digital image sensors used in digital cameras, camcorders, and scanners to create a color image.
+Its particular arrangement of color filters is used in most single-chip digital image sensors used in digital cameras, and camcorders to create a color image.
 The filter pattern is half green, one quarter red and one quarter blue, hence is also called BGGR, RGBG, GRBG, or RGGB.

 It is named after its inventor, Bryce Bayer of Eastman Kodak.
 Bayer is also known for his recursively defined matrix used in ordered dithering.

 Alternatives to the Bayer filter include both various modifications of colors and arrangement and completely different technologies, such as color co-site sampling, the Foveon X3 sensor, the dichroic mirrors or a transparent diffractive-filter array.